Tottenham transfer rumours

 The latest players Spurs have been linked with...

+Tanguy Ndombele - Spurs have agreed to pay a club-record fee of around £65m for the Lyon midfielder (Sky Sports, June 26); Spurs' hopes of landing theFrenchman are in the balance after PSG entered the bidding (Daily Express, June 22).
+Spurs would have to pay around £63m to convince Lyon to sell Ndombele (Sky Sports News, June 17)..

+Jack Clarke - Jack Clarke has completed a medical at Tottenham ahead of a potential transfer from Leeds, Sky Sports News understands (June 26).

-Dani Ceballos - Real Madrid will demand £45m for Spain U21 playmaker Dani Ceballos, with Tottenham among the clubs monitoring the situation closely (Metro via AS, June 24).
+Dani Ceballos - The Spurs target has discussed his future at Real Madrid saying "I do not want to be sold but I do want to feel important, wherever I am,".
+"I think next year will be my best season yet."
+(Marca, June 28); Real Madrid will demand £45m for Spain U21 playmaker Dani Ceballos, with Tottenham among the clubs monitoring the situation closely (Metro via AS, June 24).

+William Saliba -Spurs will make a formal offer to St Etienne and have spoken with the centre-back over a move.
+Arsenal remain interested in the 18-year-old but haven't struck a deal with the French club (RMC, June 28).

 Bruno Fernandes - Spurs believe Bruno Fernandes will join Manchester United after meeting the player's representatives this week (The Sun, June 21); Tottenham have cooled their interest in the Sporting Lisbon midfielder despite meeting with his representatives this week (Sky Sports News, June 20)